All Guides

 How third-party data can be used: Third-party data can only be used to segment first-party audiences: https://support.google.com/adspolicy/answer/6242605

-This will allow Google to drive more visits from users with these attributes when using a Smart Bidding strategy.
+This will allow Google to drive more visits from users with these signals when using a Smart Bidding strategy.

-Example: Track conversions for visits from users within ICP, strong profile fit, etc.
+Example: Track conversions for visits from users with ICP, strong profile fit, etc.

-How: Use Google Tag Manager to fire a conversion event when a user comes to the site matching your criteria by utilizing the 6signal info.
+How: Use Google Tag Manager to fire a conversion event when a user comes to the site matching your criteria by utilizing the buying signal data.

 This will allow Google Smart Bidding strategies to perform better by more accurately valuing conversion actions and driving more from your key audiences.